Today it’s all about tools!

 Hand sewing needles:

-John James Gold’n Glide Quilting needles No 9 – this is my go-to for hand binding my quilts.
-I use Clover Gold Eye Embroidery Needles No 9 when I’m big-stitch hand quilting with Aurifil Thread 12wt.
-So long as you have a sharp point and it feels good to you, you should be good to go.
+*John James Gold’n Glide Quilting needles No 9 – were my go-to for hand binding my quilts.
+I’ve since started using these *straw needles, which seem to glide through my fabric more easily.
+I use *Clover Gold Eye Embroidery Needles when I’m big-stitch hand quilting with *Aurifil Thread 12wt or, my new favourite, pearl cotton thread in size 8 (here’s a post on where to find those).
+But, so long as you have a sharp point and it feels good to you, you should be good to go.

 Sewing machine needles:

 Since I got my Juki, I’ve been using Schmetz Universal needles.
-It was what was recommend and I’m playing around with sizes 80/12 and 75/11 to see which works best for me.
+It was what was recommended and I’m playing around with sizes *80/12, *75/11, and *90/14 to see which works best for me.
+I’ve been loving the *mixed packs for 75/11 for piecing and 90/14 for quilting.

 As for thimbles, I really dislike the metal ones.
 My fingers get too sweaty!
-This cute rubber Clover one is my current go-to.
+This cute *rubber one was my fave for the longest time.

-This will make a world of difference in your top quilting!
+A *walking foot will make a world of difference in your top quilting!
 It essentially ensures that all of those layers are passing through at the same time without getting bunched up or puckering underneath.
 Trust me, it works.
 My Singer didn’t come with one, but my Juki did.
-They are easy to find and I would recommend shopping around to find the best deal.
+They’re easy to find and I would recommend shopping around to find the best deal.

 This is entirely up to you!
 I love the fabric and thread selection process.
 It’s amazing how different a project can turn out just based on the fabric you select and the thread you pair it with.